Ancient Vessels

 BLACK PRINCE

-Black Prince was a 120-ton schooner commissioned by Benjamin Franklin when he was Ambassador to France to raid British merchant shipping.
+Black Prince was a 120-ton ship commissioned by Benjamin Franklin when he was Ambassador to France to raid British merchant shipping.
 Black Prince's captain was praised by an American officer as the most skilled and fearless captain he ever sailed with, surpassing even John Paul Jones.

-Black Prince had seventy-four-strong crew (about half were Irish, from the close-knit smuggling community around Rush).
+Black Prince had seventy-four-strong crew (about half were Irish.)
 In her first cruise (12–22 June) she took eight merchant ships, ransoming one and keeping seven.
-He achieved surprise by approaching targets with his gun ports closed flying a British or neutral flag.
-Realizing that keeping the ships was not sound (six of the prizes, along with twenty-one of Ryan's men, were eventually recaptured by the British), Ryan later relied mainly on ransoms.
+Black Prince achieved surprise by approaching targets with her gun ports closed flying a British or neutral flag.
+On the second day of the fourth cruise (4–24 September), Ryan assumed the captaincy.
+Black Prince then preyed on ships in the middle of the Irish Sea and ranged off western Scotland.

 Falling ill, Ryan sold his half interest of the Black Prince to his half partner Torris.
 In March 1780, Ryan resumed privateering with the 150-ton Fearnot, which was also commissioned by Franklin.
 He sailed north, swinging around the top of Scotland and descending on the Hebrides and the shipping routes north of Ireland.
 He caused panic by landing plundering parties in defenseless locations in the Hebrides and western Scotland.

-premiums to exorbitant heights.
+Black Prince and the other two ships crippled trade and drove marine insurance premiums to exorbitant heights.
 However, the Irish privateers' habit of straying into outright piracy embarrassed Franklin.
 Also, their recruitment of local sailors short handed the French navy.
 So, Franklin withdrew their commissions in fall 1780.
 By then, they had captured and sunk 114 ships.
-The Black Prince herself, under American colors, took fifty ships of which thirty-one were ransomed, three brought in and the rest either burned, lost or retaken.
+The Black Prince herself, under American colors, took fifty ship.
 An American officer praised Ryan for being the most skilled and fearless captain he ever sailed with, surpassing even John Paul Jones.
-For all that and despite becoming renowned in Ireland, Britain and France, Luke Ryan was unknown in America.